littleeleventhwolf/machine-learning-demo/README.md

 # machine-learning-demo
-Machine Learning and Deep Learning algorithm practice.
+Machine Learning and Deep Learning algorithm practice by using Python language.